Random1Goose/Resume/README.md

 # Resume

-This is my resume I made online
+This is my resume I made online, I will continue to update this resume with each experience I do.